jiyapalrecha35/Google.github.io/README.md

 [View code here](https://github.com/jiyapalrecha35/Google.github.io/blob/main/codes/FenwickTree.cpp){:target="_blank"}<br><br>

-### 33. Spam Filtering in Gmail using String Matching Algorithms
+### 31. Spam Filtering in Gmail using String Matching Algorithms
 **Overview:** String matching algorithms are employed in Gmail's spam filters to analyze the content of incoming emails, identifying spam keywords or patterns to classify and filter spam emails.

 [View code for Rabin Karp here](https://github.com/jiyapalrecha35/Google.github.io/blob/main/codes/rabin.cpp){:target="_blank"}<br>
 [View code for KMP here](https://github.com/jiyapalrecha35/Google.github.io/blob/main/codes/kmp.cpp){:target="_blank"}<br><br>

+### 32. Detecting Plagiarism using LCS

+LCS can be employed to detect plagiarism by comparing the textual content of documents.
+By identifying the longest common subsequences between two or more texts, Google can efficiently determine the degree of similarity and detect copied or similar content across documents, ensuring the originality and integrity of information.

+- **Design Techniques**: Dynamic Programming
+- **Time Complexity**: \(O(m*n)\), where m and n are lengths of sequences.
+- **Space Complexity**: \(O(m*n)\) for storing the LCS table.

+[View code here](https://github.com/jiyapalrecha35/Google.github.io/blob/main/codes/lcs.cpp){:target="_blank"}<br><br>

-### 34. Checking URLs for Safety in Google Chrome using Bloom Filters
+### 33. Checking URLs for Safety in Google Chrome using Bloom Filters
 **Overview:** Google Chrome uses Bloom filters to quickly check if a URL might be harmful by referencing a local Bloom filter containing hashed malicious URLs.
 This improves browsing speed and security.

 **Challenges:** Balancing false positive rates with false negative rates to maintain user trust and safety.